aterelak/face-recognition-analysis/README.md

 # face-recognition-analysis
-Analysis of the brain regions involved in the human face recognition and theirs connectivity
+## Analysis of the brain regions involved in the human face recognition and theirs connectivity
+It is a repository containing source code and illustrations of the analysis of brain regions involved in the human face recognition.